amaljoe/few-shot-distillation/README.md

 ![Loss comparison](assets/loss_comparison.png)

-Distillation reaches lower CE loss **faster** and **converges to a lower final value**.
-At step 200 the distillation CE loss is already where the SFT baseline reaches at step 400+.
-The soft-label signal from the few-shot teacher acts as a better-shaped gradient landscape — the model doesn't have to discover the right token distribution purely from hard supervision; it receives a warm, context-informed target at every step.
+The distillation model has **higher** CE loss throughout training (~0.60 at step 1000 vs ~0.27 for SFT).
+This is expected: the distillation term pulls the student's logits toward the teacher's few-shot distribution, which differs from the hard ground-truth labels the CE loss is measured against.
+The model is trading off label memorisation for a richer, teacher-informed signal.

+The result is classic soft-label distillation behaviour: **worse fit to training labels, much better generalisation**.
+SFT overfits to one-hot targets and plateaus at 64%;
+the distillation model, despite (because of) its higher CE loss, reaches 72.71% on the test set.
+The teacher's soft distribution acts as a regulariser that prevents over-fitting to the specific gold tokens and instead captures the broader structure of the problem.

 ---